metosin/muuntaja/doc/Creating-new-formats.md

 * `:decoder-opts` extra options maps for the decoder function generator.
 * `:encoder-opts` extra options maps for the encoder function generator.
 * `:matches` a regexp for additional matching of the content-type in request negotiation.
 Added for legacy support, e.g. `#"^application/(.+\+)?json$"`.
 Results of the regexp are memoized against the given content-type for near constant-time performance.
-* `:encode-protocol` vector tuple of protocol name and function that can be used to encode a data.

 ## Function generators